 The Davy Crockett does have WiFi.
 That means you can operate the grill from the convenience of your smartphone using an App.
-The digital controller’s interface, on the other hand, is not as user-friendly as Traeger’s.
+On the other hand, the digital controller’s interface is not as user-friendly as Traeger’s.
 As a result, it may take some time to adjust.

 Aside from that, the Davy Crockett has a side shelf, tool hooks, and a cover.
 Even better, the entire kit is less expensive than the Tailgater.
 If you’re on a tight budget, this is a must-see.

 Please click here for additional information about the Green Mountain Grills Davy Crockett.